rsresta07/RecBlog-frontend/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env.local` file
+To run this project, you will need to add the following environment variables to your `.env` file

 ```bash
 NEXT_PUBLIC_API_BASE_URL=http://localhost:8080/api/v1